GRCDEV/ArduSim/help/setup.md

         cd ArduCopter
         sim_vehicle.py -w

     Once fully loaded, use "Ctrl+C" to close the running program.
 The second line uses MAVProxy to finally build the multicopter executable file *arducopter* located in *ardupilot/build/sitl/bin*.
-Copy that file next to the ArduSim .jar file, and also the files *ardupilot/Tools/autotest/default_params/copter.param*, and *ardusim.ini* from the project root folder to finish the setup process.
-If you plan to execute ArduSim in Eclipse, copy both files to the root of the Eclipse project and you will no longer need to search for them each time ArduSim opens.
+Copy that file, and also the file *ardupilot/Tools/autotest/default_params/copter.param* to the root of the Eclipse project to finish the basic setup process.
+If you plan to execute ArduSim in a real multicopter, copy these two files and *ardusim.ini* from the root of the Eclipse project beside the *.jar* file.

 ## 5 SITL setup in MacOS